miljonka/miniproject/README.md

-Project done for the course  [Configuration Management Systems](https://terokarvinen.com/2022/palvelinten-hallinta-2022p2/?from=MoodleNews) by Tero Karvinen
+Project done by myself for the course  [Configuration Management Systems](https://terokarvinen.com/2022/palvelinten-hallinta-2022p2/?from=MoodleNews) by Tero Karvinen

 Full report on how the project was done [here](https://github.com/miljonka/Palvelinten-hallinta/wiki/Oma-projekti)